ppfreq

 The tool creates the shared pp_freq_meter wrapper, optionally reprograms the gate settings, waits one full measurement interval, and then prints formatted readings in a loop.

-It uses the interface in c++/freq_meter.hh, and the current command implementation lives in c++/pptool_measurement.cc.
+It uses the interface in c++/freq_meter.hh, and the command implementation lives in c++/pptool_measurement.cc.

 Common options: